gubaruch/Data-mesh-util/README.md

 in this example we gave only select premisions to the consumer.

-make sure that your database name is the same database name which appears in the Lakeformation console in the mesh account, it should be the *"producer_account_id"_database_name*
+make sure that your database name is the same database name which appears in the Lakeformation console in the mesh account, it should be in the format database_name-account_id

+Run the following command:

-`python 2_consumer_request_access.py Data-mesh-util/test/reinvent/2_consumer_request_access.py --database_name 22123456380_tlc303guy --tables usecase* —request_permissions Select`
+`python 2_consumer_request_access.py --database_name <database from the central mesh account> --tables usecase* --request_permissions Select`

 the subscription will be stored in a dynamodb table.

-you can now run  step 2_5_list_pending_access_requests.py.
+you can now run  step 2_5_list_pending_access_requests.py using the following command:

+`python 2_5_list_pending_access_requests.py`

 this will help us see exactly what the pending requests are for the central account to aprove and provide premissions .